-One of the trail register entries read something like 'boring trail, turn around now and head back to your car'.
+One of the trail register entries read something like 'boring trail, turn around now and head back to your car.'
 Okay, I'm not going to argue.
-This butte sits alone and the trail is near 100% exposed.
+This butte sits alone, and the trail is near 100% exposed.
 I have included this trail because it was of interest to me.
-Earlier this month I came across the V-Bar-V Ranch Trail.
-The Sinagua culture that etched the panels of V-Bar-V likely lived in pueblos atop this butte.
+Earlier this month, I came across the V-Bar-V Ranch Trail.
+The Sinagua culture that etched the panels of V-Bar-V likely snoozed in pueblos atop this butte.

-From the fence, go threw the gate and close it behind you.
-The trail can be seen leading up to the butte.
-Even more so the trail is easily seen shooting up the west end to a lower deck.
+From the fence, go through the gate, and please close it behind you.
+You can see the trail leading up to the butte.
+Even more so, you can make out the trail shooting up the west end to a lower deck.
 Follow the trail to the butte.
 Just before a ravine, you will pass through a tight cattle guard break in a fence.
 You pass down through the ravine.
 Then the trail takes you up to the lower deck on the west side of the butte.
-Here there is a trail register.
-Continue and the trail skirts along the south side and up.
+Here, there is a trail register.
+Continue, and the trail skirts along the south side and up.
 The trail is pure limestone in this section.
 Near the far southeast corner of the butte, the trail tops out.
-From here you are free to roam the deck.
-The largest remains of ruins are found on the east side overlook.
-Another good-sized pithouse or pueblo is found on the west overlook.
-From here you can look down to the V-Bar-V Ranch site.
+From here, you are free to roam the deck.
+The most extensive remains of ruins are found on the east side overlook.
+Another good-sized pithouse or pueblo resides on the west overlook.
+From here, you can look down to the V-Bar-V Ranch site.
 You will notice there is a small knoll blocking your view.
-Archeologist John Sturgis told me there is a small lookout ruin on that knoll.
+Archeologist John Sturgis told me there is a little lookout ruin on that knoll.
 He believes somebody took a post there and relayed messages to the community atop Sacred Mountain.